zyllio/zyllio-plugin-angular/README.md

-# Zyllio Plugin Angular : Counter
+# Zyllio Plugin Angular : Timeline

-This Zyllio plugin is a Counter Component implemented using [Angular](https://angular.io/)
+This Zyllio plugin is a Timeline Component implemented using [Angular](https://angular.io/)

 # Demonstration